mala-lab/COCL/README.md

 # Out-of-Distribution Detection in Long-Tailed Recognition with Calibrated Outlier Class Learning

-This is the official implementation of the [Out-of-Distribution Detection in Long-Tailed Recognition with Calibrated Outlier Class Learning]()
+This is the official implementation of the AAAI'24 paper titled [Out-of-Distribution Detection in Long-Tailed Recognition with Calibrated Outlier Class Learning]()

 ## Dataset Preparation